 Again, note that the pronouns in (75 a-b) arise from the Comparee-term of the gibi-predicate, and not from the embedded verb.
-As for the word sanki 'imagine' (\rightarrow as if), it is often (but optionally) used to introduce a hypothetical SoA.
+As for the word sanki 'imagine' ( $\rightarrow as\ if$ ), it is often (but optionally) used to introduce a hypothetical SoA.

-3.3 On Pretending and Imitating
+3.3 On pretending and imitating

 In section 2 it was said that actions are always performed in a certain way by implication.
-This is particularly relevant for verbs denoting 'behaviour', which are all [+Dynamic].
-Also in Turkish we find many ways of saying that 'the manner in which someone behaves can be characterised' in terms of 'the manner which is typical for some (other) behavioural act or action'.
+This is particularly relevant for verbs denoting 'behaviour' [+ dynamic].
+Also in Turkish we find many ways of saying that "the manner in which someone behaves can be characterized" in terms of "the manner which is typical for some (other) behavioral act or action".

-In (76) it is described how the predication based on davran 'to behave' is specified for Manner.
+In (76) it is described how the predication based on davran- 'to behave' is specified for Manner.

-(76) A., evli ve hamile bir kadın gibi davran-mı-yor-du A. married and pregnant a woman like behave-neg-prs2-ant 'A. was not behaving like a married and pregnant woman'
+(76) A., evli ve hamile bir kadın gibi davran-mı-yor-du.
+A. married and pregnant a woman like behave-neg-prs2-ant 'A. was not behaving like a married and pregnant woman.'

-By (76) it is expressed that the A. did not behave in way 'a married and pregnant woman (usually) behaves', without bringing forward the suggestion that A. was not married or pregnant.
+In (76) it is expressed that A. did not behave in way "a married and pregnant woman (usually) behaves", without suggesting that A. was not married or pregnant.

-This is quite different in the following sentence, being based on the second order (deverbal) nominal davranma 'behaviour' which is specified for Manner by a predication based on bil 'to know'.
+This is quite different in the following sentence, based on the second order (deverbal) nominal davranma 'behaviour' which is specified for Manner by a predication based on bil- 'to know'.

-(77) Onlar-ın herşey-i kendileri bil-iyor-muş gibi davranma-ları they-gen all-acc themselves know-prs2-inf like behaviour-p3p 'Their behaviour as if they know everything themselves'
+(77) Onlar-ın herşey-i kendileri bil-iyor-muş gibi davranma-ları... they-gen all-acc themselves know-prs2-inf like behaviour-p3p 'Their behaviour as if they knew everything themselves...'

 A legitimate inference of sentence (77) is that herşeyi kendileri biliyormuş 'they know everything themselves' is (most probably) not true.
-Similar conclusions can be drawn for constructions with the verb yap 'to do / to act' expanded by a Manner satellite in gibi.
-This combination is used to express how something is 'pretended' (in the sense of make believe that some SoA is true or relevant).
+Similar conclusions can be drawn for constructions with the verb yap- 'to do / to act' expanded by a Manner satellite in gibi.
+This combination is used to express how something is "pretended" (in the sense of making believe that some SoA is true or relevant).
 Consider:

-- (78) a Artık farket-me-miş-im gibi yap-ama-m no more notice-neg-pst2-1s like do-negpot-1s 'I can't pretend any longer that I haven't noticed (it)' - b ama duy-ma-mış-Ø gibi yap-tı-m but hear-neg-pst2-Ø like do-pst1-1s ' but I pretended not having heard (her)'
+(78) a.
+Artık farket-me-miş-im gibi yap-ama-m. no more notice-neg-pst2-1s like do-negpot-1s 'I can't pretend any longer that I haven't noticed (it).'

+b. ama duy-ma-mış-Ø gibi yap-tı-m but hear-neg-pst2-Ø like do-pst1-1s 'but I pretended not to have heard (her)'